By: Sandy Feather ©2014 Penn State Extension

 Winter burn on broad-leaved and needled evergreens happens when sunny or windy winter weather causes plants to lose moisture from their leaves through transpiration.

-Arborvitae bent over by heavy snow
+Arborvitae bent down by heavy snow

 Dehydration occurs, since they cannot take up moisture from frozen soil to replace what they are losing.
 That results in the brown foliage we see in late winter and early spring.
 The severity of the damage can range from simple browning of leaves and needles that will be masked by new growth to the death of the plant.
 If buds and twigs are still green, they should push out new growth and the affected plant will eventually recover.
 Some of the evergreens showing damage include arborvitae, boxwood, English ivy, holly, juniper, Oregon grapeholly, mountain laurel, pachysandra, rhododendron, Southern magnolia, white pine, and yew.